 The key assumptions used in the valuations relate to discounted cash flow projections prepared by management covering a five year period.
-The cash flow projections are based on the Company's budget for 2017 and the approved plan for the two financial years following the last financial year in the budget.
-Cash flows beyond this period are extrapolated using the estimated long term growth rates and applying the pre-tax discount rates.
+The cash flow projections are based on the SA budget for 2019 and the SA approved plan for the two financial years following the last financial year in the budget.
+Cash flows beyond this period are extrapolated using the estimated long-term growth rates and applying the pre-tax discount rates.

-Management has based its value in use calculations for each CGU on key assumptions about short- and medium-term revenue and cost growth, long-term economic growth rates (used to determine terminal values) and pre-tax discount rates, as follows:
+Management has based its value in use calculations for each CGU on key assumptions about short and medium term revenue and cost growth, long term economic growth rates (used to determine terminal values) and pre-tax discount rates, as follows:

-i) The values assigned to short and medium term revenue and cost growth are based on the 2017 budget and the Group approved plan.
-The assumptions are derived from an assessment of current trends, anticipated market and regulatory

-- developments, discussions with customers and suppliers and management's experience.
-These factors are considered in conjunction with the Company's long-term strategic objectives to determine appropriate short and medium term growth assumptions - ii) Long-term growth rates of 3.7% (2016: 2%) represent management's internal forecasts based on external estimates of GDP and inflation - iii) The pre-tax discount rate of 11.1% (2016: 11.6%) is based on a number of factors including the risk-free rate and the Company's estimated market risk premium
+- i) The values assigned to short and medium term revenue and cost growth are based on the 2018 budget and the Group approved plan.
+The assumptions are derived from an assessment of current trends, anticipated market and regulatory developments, discussions with customers and suppliers and management's experience.
+These factors are considered in conjunction with the Group's long-term strategic objectives to determine appropriate short and medium growth assumptions - ii) Long-term growth rates of 2.8 % (2017: 3.7%) represent management's internal forecasts based on external estimates of GDP and inflation - iii) The pre-tax discount rate of 11.3% (2017: 11.1%) is based on a number of factors including the risk-free rate, the Group's estimated market risk premium and a premium to reflect inherent risks